Halogen analysis laboratory according to RCC-M 2018 F6000 annex v §c

 The elements analyzed

-The text mandates the rigorous measurement of three types of contaminants:
+The text requires rigorous measurement of three types of contaminants:

 Total halogens: mainly Chlorine (Cl) and Fluorine (F).
 Bromine (Br) and Iodine (I) are sometimes also monitored.

-Low melting point metals: (Lead, Zinc, Tin, etc.) according to the specific project requirements.
+Low-melting-point metals: (Lead, Zinc, Tin, etc.) according to the project’s specific requirements.

-Our technical means for analysis according to RCC-M 2018 F6000 Annex V §C
+Our technical resources for analysis according to RCC-M 2018 F6000 Annex V §C

-After mineralization, the sample is converted into a liquid phase (often by combustion in an oxygen bomb).
+After mineralization, the sample is converted into liquid phase (often by oxygen bomb combustion).

 for halogens

-The FILAB laboratory assists you with your halogen analyses according to RCC-M 2018 F6000 Annex V §C
+FILAB supports you in your halogen analysis according to RCC-M 2018 F6000 annex v §c

 Why is compliance with F6000 mandatory?